Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 author: Pieter Custers
 ---

 _If you frequently deploy new user code in Dagster, you want to automate this process.
-However, this is not so straightforward as you may expect.
+However, this is not as straightforward as you may expect.
 This post explains what we did at Vandebron._

 Before you read on, I expect the following:
 * You (plan to) host Dagster on Kubernetes and manage/automate its deployment (e.g. with Ansible and Helm)